RFFPFSDev/RabbitMq-dotnet/README.md

 The core idea in the messaging model in RabbitMQ is that the producer never sends any messages directly to a queue.

 Instead, the producer can only send messages to an exchange and the exchange then pushes them to queues.
 The exchange must know exactly what to do with a message it receives.
 Should it be appended to a particular queue?
 Should it be appended to many queues?
-Or should it get discarded.
+Or should it get discarded?
 The rules for that are defined by the exchange type.

 ![overviewqueue](imgs/overviewqueue.png)